AndrewRathbun/CSVHeaderHunter/README.md

 # CSVHeaderHunter

-C# program to grab all CSV headers from a directory recursively and output to a text file
+C# program to grab all CSV headers from a directory recursively and output to a pipe-delimited text file.

+This application wouldn't be possible without the running start provided by [OpenAI](https://chat.openai.com/chat).